 What I thought of our Culinary Backstreets Barcelona day tour

 The Culinary Backstreets tour of the Sants neighbourhood is a perfect way to experience local Barcelona food without the tourist hordes.
 We didn’t see any other tourists all day.
-We ate typical Barcelona food that we would never had found in central Barcelona.
+We ate typical Barcelona food in typical Barcelona cafes that we would never had found in central Barcelona.
 Paula was a charming and knowledgeable guide who clearly loved her job.

 The walk is about 5.5hours long and costs USD135.
 There were a few inclines, without being hilly.
 If you are doing the walk in summer it is worth bringing a hat as shade is limited in some streets.
 We were given plenty of water to drink, so hydration was not a problem.
 The walk is suitable for older children.
 Despite her pickiness, Miss G had plenty to eat, and was offered non-alcoholic drinks in most places we visited.